kothariesha/BrowseWithMe/README.md

 # BrowseWithMe
 BrowseWithMe - Deep Learning and Plugin Code

-This code is freely available for research and academic purposes only.

 Please refer to our [paper](https://www.ischool.utexas.edu/~dannag/publications/2018_BrowseWithMe.pdf) and [video](https://www.youtube.com/watch?v=lUH5sWDSGuw&feature=youtu.be) for more details.

 If you use this in your research, please cite the following papers: